Canada Child Benefit (CCB) 2025

 - Quebec: Quebec Family Allowance (separate program)

-Provincial benefits are typically combined with CCB payments.
+Provincial benefits are typically combined with CCB payments and paid together.

 Is CCB taxable?

-No, CCB is completely tax-free and not reported as income.
+No. CCB is completely tax-free and not reported as income on your tax return.

-Only through shared custody arrangement.
+Only through a shared custody arrangement.
 Otherwise, only the primarily responsible parent receives CCB.

-CCB is recalculated each July based on previous year's tax return.
-You can't request adjustment for current-year income changes.
+CCB is recalculated each July based on the previous year's tax return.
+You cannot request an adjustment for current-year income changes.

 Questions About CCB?

-Our AI tax assistant can help answer specific questions about Canada Child Benefit eligibility and calculations.
+Our AI tax assistant can help answer specific questions about Canada Child Benefit eligibility, calculations, and how to maximize your payments.

-Ask the Tax AssistantDisclaimer: CCB amounts are indexed annually.
+Ask the Tax AssistantDisclaimer: CCB amounts are indexed annually for inflation.
 This guide uses 2024-2025 figures.
-Use CRA's CCB calculator for your specific situation.
+Use CRA's official CCB calculator for your specific situation, or contact the CRA directly for personalized information.